 Post workout hydration

 Your post workout routine is important to replace the nutrients and electrolytes lost and as your body absorbs nutrients most efficiently in the following two hours after exercise, it is beneficial to ensure an adequate consumption of foods and drinks.
-Carbohydrate drinks are ideal immediately after exercise to restore both water and energy, as you should be aiming to replace 150 per cent of the body weight lost in sweat with the water consumed after exercise.
+Carbohydrate drinks such as a recovery smoothie are ideal immediately after exercise to restore both water and energy, as you should be aiming to replace 150 per cent of the body weight lost in sweat with the water consumed after exercise.

 Many people ignore the importance of hydration following a workout, as the feelings of relaxation and cooling down create a false sense of restoration, yet the body needs hydration over an extended period after a workout.
 It is important to alternate between caffeinated and non-caffeinated drinks throughout the day if you require or desire them, but trying calorie free flavoured waters, diluting juices and always keep a bottle of water with you will help you to continually restore your body’s hydration throughout the day.